History of the Labour Party (Ireland): Foundation, 1912-1916

+During this period, George William Russell (also known as 'AE') and Connolly engaged in a public written discussion, where they read and responded to each other's concepts on social and political structure.
+This dialogue took place by means of the Irish Homestead newspaper, and Connolly's works on labour in Ireland.
+Each individual presented the other with an otherwise difficult-to-reach audience: urban workers for Russell, and agricultural labourers and smallholders for Connolly.
+Russell regarded Connolly as a "really intellectual leader."

 The proposed constitution limited party membership to affiliated trade unions and councils only and excluded individual membership and other involvement, such as by co-operative societies and other socialist groups.
 Thomas Johnson argued that Labour would be "swamped" by farmer co-operatives and that individuals might join through trade councils.
 Connolly argued that there should be just one body and that a separate Labour Party as in Britain would encourage the "professional politician".
 At the 1914 Congress, it was agreed for the first time to seek the reconstruction of society: "the Congress urges that labour unrest can only be ended by the abolition of the capitalist system of wealth production with its inherent injustice and poverty."
 The same congress changed the name to add "and Labour Party" to its name and became the Irish Trades Union Congress and Labour Party (ITUC[&]LP), changed in 1918 to "Irish Labour Party and Trades Union Congress" (ILP[&]TUC).
 In party-political contexts it was usually the "Irish Labour Party", or simply "Labour".
 Upon Larkin's relocation to the US in 1914, his sister Delia (first general secretary of the Irish Women's Workers' Union) found that she did not get on well with James Connolly, Larkin's successor as honorary secretary of the IT&GWU.

 The party was seriously troubled by the proposals in 1914 to exclude certain Ulster counties from Home Rule as this would undermine the potential of the new party by excluding the substantial industrial areas of northeast Ulster.
 Fourteen of the 34 urban seats in the Home Rule parliament were to be in Belfast alone.
 The start of the First World War in the summer of 1914 transformed the political situation in Ireland.
 The Home Rule Bill became law but its operation was postponed until after the war.
 The official Labour position did not directly oppose Irish support for the British war effort, but it was critical of the war in general terms.
 Labour skirted the issue in an attempt to avoid division between unionist and nationalist trade unionists.
 Larkin opposed the war before he left for the US and Connolly condemned John Redmond's support for Irish nationalists involvement in army recruitment.
 Gradually, Labour opposition to the spectre of conscription moved the party's position closer to that of the separatists.
 To avoid making a decision on the war, Labour called off its congress in 1915.